eLyiN/WikiNecro/Getting-Started.md

 ***
 ## Installation & Configuration
 1. Download the latest release [Release.zip](https://github.com/NecronomiconCoding/NecroBot/releases).
-2. Unzip the downloaded file and open the PoGo.NecroBot.CLI.exe.config.
+2. Unzip the downloaded file and open up the PoGo.NecroBot.CLI.exe.config.
 3. Edit the DefaultLatitude and DefaultLongitude which can be found [here](http://mondeca.com/index.php/en/any-place-en) to fit your desired location.
 4. Select your authentication type: `Google` or `Ptc` for Pokémon Trainer Club.
 5. If you've selected Ptc, enter the Username and Password of the Ptc Account.